Daandelange/kirby3-simplestats/README.md

 - After 24H, the collected data is processed and any user identifying data is deleted :
   - The visited pages' hit counts are incremented, globally and per language.
   - Device, Engine and OS Family are separately incremented.
-- Referrers are processed immediately and not bound to any user-related identifier.
+- Referrers are processed immediately and are not bound to any user-related identifier.
-- For now, all data is summed up on a monthly basis; it only tracks the amount of visits per month. *Future releases might let you set a custom time span.*
+- All data is summed up on a monthly basis by default.
+You can easily change this "timeframe" to weekly or anything else.

 ### Current state